RexTabachnick/Machine-Unlearning-In-Applied-Contexts/README.md

 Generated in [VAE_On_Individual_Celebrities.ipynb](https://colab.research.google.com/drive/1XHcxZ6gEbUwu-8ir8mK600_5V3pONTJZ#scrollTo=3nJs4gl0Cjf7).

 ### Classical AutoEncoder Unlearning On Celebrity Faces
+Work for this section is done in celeb_unlearning.ipynb.
 #### Autoencoder architecture
 * ResBlock: Applies two convolutions and adds the result back to the input, preventing the gradient from vanishing in deep networks and helps preserve fine details like facial features.
 * Encoder: Takes a 64x64x3 image and compresses it: 64 to 32 to 16 to 8 to 4 pixels, while expanding channels 3 to 64 to 128 to 256 to 512.
 A final fully-connected layer squashes this to a single vector of size LATENT_DIM=256.
 This vector is the model’s compressed understanding of the face.